amonbenson/goat/README.md

 ## Debugging
 Debugging is a bit more complex with this setup and I didn't manage to get the debugger working with the Windows Pure Data installation (If anyone does, let me know :D).

 What we can do however, is to start pure data directly withing WSL.
-For this to work, we need to install an X-Server on windows to have the GUI showing up and we won't have any audio output (when debugging with breakpoints and stuff, audio output wouldn't make much sense anyway).
+For this to work, we need to install an X-Server on windows to have the GUI showing up and we won't have any audio output (when debugging with breakpoints and stuff, realtime audio output wouldn't make much sense anyway).

 ### Installing VcXsrv
 [Download](https://sourceforge.net/projects/vcxsrv/) and install the Windows X-Server "VcXsrv".
 After a restart, make sure you have VcXsrv running in the background and open up VSCode.